Estimated reading time: 6 minutes

-It made my heart sad to see the pain this woman was in and that what the church probably thought was the right action to take, turned out to be a devastating experience for Rachel.
+It broke my heart to see the pain this woman was in and that what the church probably thought was the right action to take, turned out to be a devastating experience for a faithful volunteer.

 I’m not sharing this story to start a debate as to whether church volunteers should be encouraged to drink or not to drink alcohol, I share this story because the communication was so poorly handled that I think there are a few lessons that can be learned.

-5 Tips For Delivering Bad News to a Volunteer
+5 Tips For Sharing Unpleasant News With A Volunteer

 1. Take the Time to Gather the Facts

-It is always a good leadership practice to give people the benefit of the doubt by taking the time to gather the facts, and give the person the opportunity to share their perspective.
+It is always a good leadership practice to give people the benefit of the doubt.

-I wonder if church leadership had known that Rachel doesn’t drink alcohol if they had taken a different approach to handling this situation?
+I wonder if church leadership had known that Rachel doesn’t drink alcohol if they had taken a different approach to handle this situation?

-2. Use the Situation as a Teaching Experience
+2. Use the Situation as a Teaching Moment

-We all come from different backgrounds and we are all on a development journey as Christians.
+We all come from different backgrounds and are all on a spiritual journey.

-Some are further down the road than others so it is important to meet people where they are and help them grow to the next level.
+Some are further down the road than others.
+This reality makes it important to not judge others but to meet people where they are.

-This is done by showing respect for others and disciplining them along the way.
+Leading means showing respect for others and coaching them along the way.

 3. Ensure a Face-to-Face Conversation

-This communication was made over the telephone and I wonder how different the conversation would have been had it been a face-to-face meeting.
+I can’t help but wonder how different the conversation would have been, had it been a face-to-face meeting.

-Some things are better said in person rather than over the telephone which limits one’s ability to read facial expressions and reactions to a difficult communication like this.
+Some things are better said in person rather than over the telephone which limits one’s ability to read facial expressions and reactions to a very difficult conversation.

-Having worked on a church staff, I know that no one wants to deliver news like this to a volunteer.
+Having worked on a church staff, I know that no one wants to deliver unpleasant news to a volunteer, employee, or church member.

-However, when the issues are of a pastoral nature, they should be delivered by a pastor or someone in a ministerial leadership position.
+However, when the issues are of a pastoral nature, the conversation should be delivered by a pastor or someone in a ministerial leadership position – not another volunteer.

 If Rachel’s account is accurate, this entire situation could have been avoided, and a good volunteer saved, by simply offering volunteers tips for social behaviors that reflect their role as a church volunteer.

-It is never fun being the decision-maker for a situation as serious as firing a church volunteer, but church leadership needs to take the time to think through what is communicated, by whom and in what format.
+However, church leadership should take the time to think through what needs to be communicated, by whom, and in what format.

-Taking these simple steps can possibly save the reputation of the church, but more importantly, the spiritual walk of the volunteer.
+Taking these simple steps can possibly save the reputation of the church, but more importantly, the spiritual walk of a faithful volunteer.